Yurie Tanaka

-Yurie Tanaka (田中 友理恵, Tanaka Yurie) is a Japanese biathlete.
+Yurie Tanaka (田中 友理恵, Tanaka Yurie) is a Japanese biathlete and ski mountaineer.
 She competed in the 2014/15 World Cup season, and represented Japan at the Biathlon World Championships 2015 in Kontiolahti.
 She has represented Japan at both the 2018 PyeongChang Olympics and the 2022 Beijing Olympics.
+At the 2025 Asian Winter Games in Harbin, she will compete in ski mountaineering.